 When you grasp how it was done, you see all the signs and symbols you missed.
 You see what you 'should have' done.
 How you 'should have' behaved.

 Yes, forgive yourself because you didn't know.
 But now you do.

 Looking at the blank television screen, imagine how, if you could go back to that very meeting, what you ought have done and said and visualise doing it.

 You need to catch all the tricks and the patterns so that when you begin another relationship you are alert to them and don't fall for them.

 You know what a Narcissist is, you probably lived with one.

-All you have to do is call to someone in the crowd and he's so insulted, he marches away.
+Hence, the next time you encounter one you know all you have to do is call to someone in the crowd and he'll be so insulted he will march away.

 You are dating a chap who tells you when he will pick you up and where you are going and you say, "That doesn't work for me."